g-gibosky/outsera-frontend/README.md

 # MovieAppAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.7.
+The components was built with [angular material](https://material.angular.io/).

 ## Development server

+The project have the node 18 as requirement.
+One way to guaranty it is using [NVM](https://github.com/nvm-sh/nvm).
-Run `ng serve` for a dev server.
+Run `nvm alias default v18.20.4` and them run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding